 Where did you study?
 I studied at the universities of Sussex and Exeter.
 I have a PhD in Creative and Critical Writing, an MA in Creative Writing/English Studies, and a BA in Creative Writing, Culture and Community.

 What is so appealing about working at YSJ?
-Its sense of community, beautiful gardens and stunning location in the city.
+The sense of Community, and being in wonderful York.

 What have you had published?